It is in their interest not to know

 and not to let anyone else find out

 That is a big problem

-How much are we in denial of the fundamental problems when books and papers and conferences have as their subject words like Transparency without major attention paid to the fact that providing it violates the interests of the people who are supposed to provide it?
-It really is time to face that goodwill and selflessness never have and never will be enough to solve the problems with the conflicts of interest in medicine.
+It really is time to face the fact that goodwill and selflessness never have and never will be enough to solve the problems with the conflicts of interest in medicine.

 The fundamental conflicts of interest have nothing to do with physician-owned distributorships, kick backs and such like, as bad as those are.
-But at least in those instances there are people who recognize the problem.
+At least there are people who recognize those problems.
 With the more fundamental conflicts we cannot even get discussions going.